Bad Religion (EP): Recording

 The recording sessions for the EP took place in October 1980 at a demo studio called Studio 9, located above an office and drugstore in Los Angeles on Sunset Boulevard and Western Avenue.
 The EP was mastered by Stan Ross at Gold Star Studios in Hollywood.
 At the time of the EP's release, vocalist Greg Graffin and bassist Jay Bentley were both 16 years old, while Gurewitz and drummer Jay Ziskrout were both 18.
+The EP was financed by a loan from Gurewitz's father, Richard Gurewitz, who is listed as co-producer under the moniker 'Big Dick'.

+The song "Drastic Actions" is influenced by the Germs' track "Shut Down (Annihilation Man)".

 Reissues

 The Bad Religion EP has been reissued a number of times, mostly on vinyl.
 It was initially released on 7-inch vinyl, and reissued in 1984 as a 12-inch with a different sound mix.
 In West Germany, a 7" bootleg limited edition of the EP was released in 1989, packaged with then-current album No Control.
 The EP was also pressed on compact cassettes, but those editions are rare.
-While the Bad Religion EP has never been released as a standalone CD, it was included on the 1991 compilation album 80–85, and on the 2004 CD reissue of the group's 1982 debut studio album How Could Hell Be Any Worse?, which featured the same track listing as 80–85.
-The EP was reissued on April 18, 2009 in conjunction with Record Store Day, in a limited edition of 1,000.
+While the Bad Religion EP has never been released as a standalone CD, it was included on the 1991 compilation album 80–85, and on the 2004 CD reissue of the group's 1982 debut studio album, How Could Hell Be Any Worse?, which featured the same track listing as 80–85.
+The EP was reissued on April 18, 2009, in conjunction with Record Store Day, in a limited edition of 1,000.